 Iceland’s tidy and small city is often (and rightly!) the gateway for the country’s breathtaking fjords and unspoiled scenery, but it’s a wonder to explore just on its own.
 Dive deeper into the world’s northernmost capital on this exciting and compact extension, where we’ve included a tour of the city’s highlights and an excursion to the luxuriant and milky-blue waters of the famed Blue Lagoon.
 You’ll have plenty of opportunities for free time to shop along the Laugavegur promenade and to try Iceland’s intriguing cuisine.
 Most adventurers who visit Iceland vow to return, and do.
 Here’s your chance to see why Reykjavík is a city you must know — in true Vantage style.

-Today, you’ll fly to Montréal.
-Or, depart earlier for your pre-trip extension to Ottawa!
+Today, you’ll fly to Ottawa!
 If you purchased your airfare through Vantage, you'll be met upon arrival by a representative who will assist in your transfer to the hotel.
-Enjoy free time to get settled into Montréal before a Welcome Briefing and Welcome Dinner.
+Enjoy free time to get explore the city before a Welcome Reception and Dinner.

 Find a touch of the Old World in Québec City

 In 2018, the Travel + Leisure “World’s Best” poll ranked Québec City as Canada’s #1 city, citing the romantic old-world atmosphere, friendly residents, and great dining, among other things.
 See if you agree with the poll during today’s discoveries!